 Litecoin, developed by Charlie Lee in 2011, peaked in 2011.
 The coin gained much attention, but it has never reached the popularity of Bitcoin, being treated as digital cash only.

 Why BTC is called the «gold»?
 It is the most expensive cryptocurrency.
 At the same time, LTC prices are always cheaper.
 Though it doesn’t matter in the terms of investments or transactions, the prices count as the psychological element: lower costs make the coin more «underrated» with smaller speculation to come.

 The main distinguishing aspect of the currencies is the process of transaction.
 Transaction confirmation takes some time with about 10 minutes per transaction of BTC and just 2.5 minutes for LTC.
-The thing is that LTC uses SegWit or segregated witness — data segregation built to increases transaction speed, while only 40% of BTC transactions use the same technology.
+The thing is that Litecoin uses SegWit or segregated witness — data segregation built to increases transaction speed, while only 40% of Bitcoin transactions use the same technology.

 As a result, to save their time, some merchants may prefer to accept Litecoin.
 Others, on the other hand, claim that quick cryptocurrency transactions are less safer: the issue is moot, but the difference is clear.